NFJ Investment Group, LLC Proxy Policy

 In the absence of express contractual provisions to the contrary, proxies will be voted for all of the Firm’s discretionary investment management clients.

 The Firm maintains its own proxy guidelines for U.S. domestic proxy voting issues as well as international proxy voting issues.
-ERISA accounts will be voted in accordance with the Firm’s U.S. Domestic Proxy Guidelines; as such guidelines include ERISA-specific guidelines and requirements.
+ERISA accounts will be voted in accordance with the Firm’s U.S. Domestic Proxy Guidelines, as such guidelines include ERISA-specific guidelines and requirements.
 “Taft-Hartley” proxy voting guidelines as provided by the service provider are applied as required.
 Global proxy matters will generally be voted pursuant to recommendations of the service provider.
+In addition, accounts with a sustainable investing mandate will be voted in accordance with the Sustainable Proxy Guidelines.
 Guidelines are available as described below.

 The Firm provides and maintains the following standard proxy voting guidelines: